Table of Contents

 Must-have features of accounting software for Nonprofit organisations

-Nonprofit organisations do not put any product or service on sales but instead accept contributions in various forms (grants, donations, gifts, etc.) to fund their activities.
-As a result, having an accounting system in place that allows the organisation and their contributors to obtain complete visibility of the entire business performance is utmost important.
+Nonprofit organisations do not put any product or service on sale but instead accept contributions in various forms (grants, donations, gifts, etc.) to fund their activities.
+As a result, having an accounting system in place that allows the organisation and their contributors to obtain complete visibility of the entire business performance is of utmost important.

 Utilising Excel spreadsheets may be sufficient when the nonprofit first started.
 However, as the business grows and more contributions keep pouring in, the financial aspect will also become more complex.